numbas/editor-docs/source/pattern-matching/reference.rst

         When matching an associative operation, allow the presence of terms which don't match the pattern, as long as there are other terms which do satisfy the pattern.
         This allows you to write patterns which pick out particular parts of sums and products, for example, while ignoring the rest.
-        This is equivalent to adding something like `` + ?`*`` to the end of every sum, and likewise for other associative operations.
+        This is equivalent to adding something like ``+ ?`*`` to the end of every sum, and likewise for other associative operations.

     Use commutativity

         When matching an associative operation, allow the terms to appear in any order.
         A sequence matches if an ordering of the terms which satisfies the pattern can be found.

-        For non-symmetric operators with converses, suchs as :math:`\lt` and :math:`\leq`, also match the converse relation, reversing the order of the operands.
+        For non-symmetric operators with converses, such as :math:`\lt` and :math:`\leq`, also match the converse relation, reversing the order of the operands.

     Use associativity